getlynx/LynxCI/README.md

 ## One line install script

 This script supports the following Linux operating systems.
-[Raspbian for Raspberry Pi](https://www.raspberrypi.org/downloads/raspbian/), Debian 10, Debian 9 and Debian 8.
+[Raspbian for Raspberry Pi](https://www.raspberrypi.org/downloads/raspbian/), Debian 9 and Debian 8.
 The script is only recommended for a VPS or local server that has a freshly installed OS with no previously written data.
 Seriously, don't execute this script on a VPS that has data you care about.
 This precaution is for your own security.

 You can execute the following install script, as 'root', after your OS is installed and updated.
 Just copy/paste and hit return.
 ```